PotLock/core/contracts/pot/README.md

 pub fn admin_process_payouts(&mut self, project_ids: Option<Vec<ProjectId>>) -> () // Processes any payouts that have been set on contract but not yet paid out.
 Takes optional vec of account IDs to process payouts for.
 Panics if cooldown period not complete.

 #[payable]
-pub fn owner_distribute_funds(&mut self, distributions: Vec<PayoutInput>) // Owner-only method to distribute funds to a list of recipients, without a cooldown period.
-Does not enforce that recipients are approved projects.
-Use-case examples include returning matching pool funds to sponsors or forwarding to treasury, etc.
+pub fn admin_redistribute_matching_pool(&mut self) -> () // Distributes remaining matching pool balance to redistribution recipient as specified on contract.
+Asserts that caller is admin or owner, cooldown period is complete, all payouts challenges are resolved, and compliance period is complete.
+Does not allow redistribution if !self.allow_remaining_funds_redistribution (set at deployment) or self.remaining_funds_redistribution_recipient.is_none() (can be set up until public round starts)

 #[payable]